peterkhe1999/CheatSheet/OSCP/README.md

 net use \\files04
 ```

-converted our NTLM hash into a Kerberos TGT => use any tools that rely on Kerberos authentication such as the official PsExec application from Microsoft.
+Converted our NTLM hash into a Kerberos TGT -> use any tools that rely on Kerberos authentication such as the official PsExec application from Microsoft.

 PsExec can run a command remotely but does not accept password hashes.
 Since we have generated Kerberos tickets and operate in the context of jen in the PowerShell session, we may reuse the TGT to obtain code execution on the files04 host.